What is a VPN?

 To expand on a couple of things mentioned in the first section.
 Here we will see who needs a VPN in 2018 even if they think they don’t.
-This can fall into four sections however each can cover many reasons why use a VPN in the UK.
+This can fall into four sections; however, each can cover many reasons why use a VPN in the UK.

 ISP’s See What You are Doing

 Censorship for online content and activity is becoming stricter.
-The UK passed the Snoopers Charter which forces UK ISP’s to keep physical logs of their customers for at least 12 months.
+The UK passed the Snoopers Charter, which forces UK ISP’s to keep physical logs of their customers for at least 12 months.
 If this will ever change, it will go up and not down.

-Because your data would be encrypted, they wouldn’t be able to see what you were doing, so, they can’t monitor your activities.
-If you already think “I need and VPN” there is one thing to be careful of.
+Because your data would be encrypted, they wouldn’t be able to see what you were doing, so they can’t monitor your activities.
+If you already think, “I need and VPN”, there is one thing to be careful of.

 Even though your ISP can’t see what you are doing, there is a thing called the Five-Eyes, and this is where governments might ask the VPN provider to hold data usage logs.
-Countries involved in this Five-Eyes are UK, US, Canada, New Zealand and Australia.
+Countries involved in these Five-Eyes are UK, US, Canada, New Zealand and Australia.

 Governments Want to See What You’re Doing

 The UK at present is not too bad with internet censorship, and in some cases, they do want to aid users when it comes to online privacy.
-They take this very seriously and to make sure nothing happens like the Facebook scandal which occurred recently, they put measures in place to prevent it from happening again.
+They take this very seriously, and to make sure nothing happens like the Facebook scandal, which occurred recently, they put measures in place to prevent it from happening again.